freakspace/chatgpt-po-i18-translator/README.md

 mkdir in
 ```

-2. Add your .po files
+2. Add your .po files to the /in folder

-3. Run the script and follow instructions
+3. Run the script and follow the instructions

 ```bash
 python app.py